-A number of considerations do need to be taken into account when using DBP.
-First, DBP requires updating and storing of decorrelation matrices needed for input decorrelation.
-Hence, the algorithm introduces some computational overhead and increased memory requirements.
-This is reflected by the increased wall-clock time per epoch.
-To mitigate this, more effective use could be made of the sparseness structure of the decorrelation matrix.
+These considerations suggest that even larger performance gains may be achievable if we can further reduce the memory and compute requirements of DBP.
+One way to achieve this may be to exploit sparseness structure in the decorrelation matrix.
 For instance, rather than learning a full matrix $\vb{R}$ we may choose to learn a lower-triangular matrix, which can be achieved by using the strictly lower triangular part of $\vb{C}$ in Eq.~\ref{eq:decorrule}.
-Other approaches to reduce wall-clock time may be the use of low-rank approximations of $\vb{R}$.
-Finally, we may choose to only incorporate decorrelation in that subset of the layers which have the biggest impact in terms of reducing convergence time~\citep{Huangi2018}.
+Another approach may be to use a low-rank approximation of $\vb{R}$.
+Finally, we may choose to only incorporate decorrelation in that subset of layers which have the biggest impact in terms of reducing convergence time~\citep{Huangi2018}.
 Further speedups may be achievable by improving the decorrelation algorithm itself, for instance, by using layer-specific decorrelation learning rates or subsampling rates that take layer properties into account.
 We expect that additional theoretical work on the optimal alignment of layer inputs combined with efficient low-level implementations will yield even greater gains in convergence speed.

 It is important to realize that DBP needs proper fine-tuning.
 The stability of the algorithm depends on the interplay between the backpropagation learning rate $\eta$ and the decorrelation learning rate $\epsilon$.
 This ratio needs to be set appropriately such that the decorrelation rate throughout all network layers remains optimal.
 That is, a too slow decorrelation learning rate will not improve convergence speed while still incurring computational overhead.
 On the other hand, a too fast decorrelation learning rate will reduce the ability of backpropagation to keep up with changes in input statistics across the network, leading to instabilities.
 We empirically observe that this fine-tuning depends on the employed dataset, network architecture and loss function.
 Additional work on the interaction between these factors may provide insights into how to optimally set these parameters.
 Our results further show that performance is maximized for some optimal value of $\kappa$ which most effectively balances the covariance and variance constraints.
 As a rule of thumb, the setting $\kappa=0.5$ is reasonable though we may also choose to set $\kappa=0$, further simplifying the decorrelation learning rule to $\vb{R} \gets \vb{R} - \epsilon \left\langle \vb{C} \right\rangle \vb{R}$.